ams-bjones/helloworld/README.md

 helloworld
 ==========

-This is a simple "Hello World" application as an introduction to Python.
+This Is A Simple "Hello World" Application As An Introduction To Python.